-Scientific Name(s): Commiphora mukul Hook. ex Stocks.
-Family: Burseraceae.
+Scientific Name(s): Commiphora mukul Hook. ex Stocks., Commiphora wightii (Arn.)
+Bhandari

 Guggul has been used in the traditional Ayurvedic medical system for centuries and has been studied extensively in India.
 Commercial products are promoted for use in hyperlipidemia; however, clinical studies do not substantiate this claim.
 Anti-inflammatory and cardiovascular effects are being evaluated, as well as use in cancer, obesity, and diabetes.

 Clinical trials are lacking to provide dosage guidelines; however, in a US clinical trial of hyperlipidemia, 75 to 150 mg of standardized guggulsterones were administered daily.
 In a study evaluating the anti-inflammatory effect of guggul, 500 mg of gum guggul was taken 3 times per day.

 None identified.
 Caution may be warranted in patients previously experiencing adverse effects to statins.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.